calum-r-maclellan/SGAN-COVID19/README.md

-# SGAN_COVID19
+# SGAN-COVID19
-PyTorch implementation of a semi-supervised Generative Adversarial Network (SGAN) for performing multi-class classification of COVID-19.
+PyTorch implementation of a Semi-supervised Generative Adversarial Network (SGAN) for performing multi-class classification of COVID-19.